echterhoff/plg-globalvariables/README.md

 <img src="https://raw.githubusercontent.com/echterhoff/plg-globalvariables/assets/icon.png" width="150" align="right">
 ### Latest changes
- 1. Bug fixed the parser for better HTML tag handling of data defined with WYSIWYG editor.
- 2. Introduced heredoc syntax.
-Referto: http://php.net/manual/de/language.types.string.php#language.types.string.syntax.heredoc
+ Complete rewritten from scratch.
+ ...and since this is a complete rewrite I have cut compatibility and reduced the variable syntax to {varname} and {global}varname{/global} only.
+Please dont complain about that.

 ### Global Variables for Joomla!
-3.x
+3.4+
 This plugin parses the content on prepare time for variables within the content elements and replaces the variables with defined values.
-I just wrote this plugin just because I did not find a plugin that could serve me with a easy solution like this...
-Hell it is way to easy but nobody out there came up with a solution like this??
-So here we go.
+I wrote this plugin just because I did not find a plugin that could serve me with a easy solution like this...

-You know the problem.
-You have informations like a telephone number, vat number or kind of information that is used in more than one place withing you joomla site.
-Instead of crawling the page for each occurance of this value it is way more convinient to change this information just in one place.
-So, dont look further, this plugin is the answer.
-Just create a variable in the plugin interface and place it within your content.
-The plugin does the rest.
+If you ever messed around with information fragments like phone number, vat number or kind of information that is used in more than one place you gonna love this plugin.
+Instead of crawling the page for each occurance it is way more convenient to change this information just in one place.

+This new version offers much more control over every aspect of variable handling and variable sources.
+Valid variable sources are articles, files and scripts as well as an internal variable management.

-Defining variables is quite simple.
-I assume you found this plugin while searching for globals or variables or kind of.
-So defining variables is as easy as writing an ini-File.
-Give a variable followed by a equal sign (=).
-Close the definition with a semicolon (;).
-If you would like to define a more complex value, surround the value with (").
+Defining a variable file is as easy as writing an ini-File.
+Specify a variable name followed by a equal sign (=).
+Type in your variable content and end the definition with a semicolon (;).
+If you like to define a more complex content, surround the value with (").

-Since version 1.1 you may define an article at the plugin settings page that keeps your variables.
-In this case the syntax is slightly different.

 You dont need to close your definition by a semicolon.
 Just quote the variable content with ' or "

-To place a variable, you might want to use the more common curly bracket syntax.
-Just wrap your variable name with {global}{/global}.
+To use a variable, just place the variable name in your article as {varname}.
+As an alternative wrap your variable name with {global}varname{/global}.

+This is the basic usage.

+Since this is a all new version, there are several improvement like:
+ - Support for multilanguage use. {varname lang=de-DE} or {varname.de-DE} or simply {varname} and let Falang handle it.
+(Falang compatibility)
+ - Source selection beside the selected default source. {varname source=myname}
+ - Use files from Dropbox, your public ftp or what ever is accessible from your web server as source.
+ - Script request. {varname query=1}
+ - Debug modes: Highlight or expose the tags in your page.

 ### Installation